stacs-srg/valipop/record_classification/src/site/markdown/cli/examples.md

 ## Example 1: Simple Classification of Records

-Assume we would like to classify the following strings to :
+Assume we would like to classify the following strings :

     cat walking on the wall
     dog barking at the car
     monkey hanging off the tree
     ape looking at the sea
-    bear looking a bit pale
+    polar bear looking pale
     snail leaving a trail

 -->